srsran/srsRAN_4G_docs/docs/source/general/source/1_installation.rst

 The srsRAN 4G software suite can be installed using packages on Ubuntu::

-  sudo add-apt-repository ppa:softwareradiosystems/srsran_4g
+  sudo add-apt-repository ppa:softwareradiosystems/srsran
   sudo apt-get update
-  sudo apt-get install srsran_4g -y
+  sudo apt-get install srsran -y

 Package installs are also available for other distributions.